lesgourg/class_public/DarkAgesModule/sphinx-documentation/using_the_command_line_script.rst

 	$ python ./bin/DarkAges ...

-Especially if you are using more than one installations of python we advise you to execute the script in the latter way, with repalcing :code:`python` by the path to the installation of python you want to use, if needed.
+Especially if you are using more than one installations of python we advise you to execute the script in the latter way, with replacing :code:`python` by the path to the installation of python you want to use, if needed.

 .. note::